Our Team

 info@eastsidefamilyplace.org

-Anda has been working with Family Place as an Office Manager for 25 years.
+Anda has been working with Family Place as an Office Manager for over 27 years.
 Anda is committed to supporting parents and caregivers to bring up healthy and happy children.
 All kids need strong families, and strong families need strong communities.
 When families are strong and children thrive, the community prospers.

 Melissa Rodrigues – Family Support Worker – Program Coordinator